 Happy Anniversary to Panning The Globe.
-Three years ago today I posted my first recipe on this site – a recipe for lamb and rice casserole from Uzbekistan, called Plov.
+I’m celebrating with this delicious chicken plov recipe.
+Three years ago today I posted my first recipe on this site – a recipe for lamb Plov, lamb and rice casserole from Uzbekistan.
 I remember how incredibly nervous I was to hit the “publish” button.
 My heart was pounding.
 The thought of my post being out there for the world to see – my recipe, my words, my photos – made me flush with excitement and anxiety.
 The irony of it all was that there was nobody looking.
 My Plov post was just sitting there in cyberspace all alone.

 But not for long!
 My husband, kids and close friends were right on it!!
 And somehow, from there, the news spread.

 Three years later and I still get a little fluttery and nervous when I hit “publish,” but just a little.
 And now – thanks to you – there are thousands of people visiting Panning The Globe every day! (smile!)

 I adore exploring the world through food.
 There’s so much to learn, so many interesting cooking techniques to try, new flavors to experience, exotic spices, fascinating stories of how a dish came to be.

 I love sitting down with my family to a giant platter of Uzbeki Plov for dinner.
 We all smile at the sight of it – a yellow mountain of chicken and rice with whole garlic heads on top.
 We love saying the word “Plov” over and over again.
 And then we dig in and enjoy the interesting spices and flavors, the meal energized by thoughts of the exotic far-away land where the dish originated.

 I hope I’ve done a good job of spreading my excitement for Global cuisine to you.
 I look forward to the next three years and beyond.
 I’m incredibly grateful to you and thrilled to have you here reading, cooking, commenting and making this endeavor worthwhile.
 Thank you!